adriandahlin/CUSP_Principles_of_Urban_Informatics/HW4_akd361/README.md

 Assignment 4: Was pretty lost and ran out of time before the midnight deadline.

-** This was a very long set of assignments.
+** This was a long set of assignments.
 Easily took as much time as my other three classes combined this week.
-Doesn't feel like the learning is matching the time spent on assignments. **
+Overall doesn't feel like the learning in this class is matching the time spent on assignments. **